 Why not gather gently used cashmere sweaters and scarves from thrift stores, family collections, consignment shops, and donations, stuff them in a giant duffle bag, haul it to the AJS, and auction off these finds at the party (feminist scholar as auctioneer!)?
 Inspired by Andrea Lieber, we first raised money to help make childcare accessible and affordable at the meetings.
 When that cause was taken up by private donors and generous support by the Posen Foundation, we took up other causes.
 One year, for example, donations went to help support NYU graduate students who were on strike for better wages.
-Now we offer The Cashmere Prize, $1000 subvention grants to support innovative scholarship on gender, sexuality, and women’s studies, a prize open to scholars at all stages of their careers.
-(And, readers, if you have cashmere to spare, you know what to do with it.)
+Now we offer The Cashmere Prize, $1000 subvention grants to support innovative scholarship on gender, sexuality, and women’s studies, a prize open to scholars at all stages of their careers working in any subfield of Jewish Studies.
+The prize is through the AJS Gender Justice Caucus, formerly known at the AJS Women’s Caucus.
+(And, readers, if you have cashmere to spare, you know what to do with it.
+I always take donations!)

 The Party and the Auction have become an AJS tradition simply known as, “The Party” or “The Cashmere Party”!